 Quit using your CRM to manage applications

-CRMs are wired to assist with sales.
+CRMs are primarily designed to assist with sales and data management.

 They’re designed to move potential and existing clients through a linear “yes/no” sales funnel, and they’re amazing tools that work well for their intended purpose.
 However, they should not be mistaken for effective client-facing application management platforms.
 It’s hard enough for your team to learn and use a CRM.
 Is that really an experience you would want a client to go through while they’re considering other lenders?